jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_welcome_to_sqlite.md

 After following instructions from the last slide, you're now the proud owner of a local SQLite environment.
-You are ready to start navigating your brand new workspace.
+You are ready to start navigating your brand new workspace!

 > [*Introduction*](#introduction)
 >